HiDeoo/vercel-env-push/README.md

 ##### `allowCustomEnv`

-Allows custom Vercel environment slugs (e.g. `staging`) in addition to the default environments.
+Allows custom Vercel environment names (e.g. `staging`) in addition to the default environments.

 ```ts
 import { pushEnvVars } from 'vercel-env-push'